annefried/annefried.github.io/_pages/publications.md

 {% include base_path %}

 2023
 ----

+Sophie Henning, Talita Anthonio, Wei Zhou, Heike Adel, Mohsen Mesgar, and Annemarie Friedrich.
+2023.
+[Is the Answer in the Text?
+Challenging ChatGPT with Evidence Retrieval from Instructive Text]().
+In Proceedings of Findings of the Association for Computational Linguistics: EMNLP 2023. <i>to appear</i>

+Timo Pierre Schrader, Simon Razniewski, Lukas Lange and Annemarie Friedrich.
+2023.
+[BoschAI @ Causal News Corpus 2023: Robust Cause-Effect Span Extraction using Multi-Layer Sequence Tagging and Data Augmentation]().
+In Proceedings of The 6th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE).
+September 2023, Varna. <i>to appear</i>

-Timo Schrader, Teresa Bürkle, Sophie Henning, Sherry Tan, Matteo Finco, Stefan Grünewald, Maira Indrikova, Felix Hildebrand and Annemarie Friedrich.
+Timo Pierre Schrader, Teresa Bürkle, Sophie Henning, Sherry Tan, Matteo Finco, Stefan Grünewald, Maira Indrikova, Felix Hildebrand and Annemarie Friedrich.
-[MuLMS-AZ: An Argumentative Zoning Dataset for the Materials Science Domain](https://arxiv.org/abs/2307.02340).
+[MuLMS-AZ: An Argumentative Zoning Dataset for the Materials Science Domain](https://aclanthology.org/2023.codi-1.1/).
 In Proceedings of the 4th Workshop on Computational Approaches to Discourse.
 Toronto, 2023.

 Annemarie Friedrich, Nianwen Xue, and Alexis Palmer.
 2023.
 [A Kind Introduction to Lexical and Grammatical Aspect, with a Survey of Computational Approaches](https://aclanthology.org/2023.eacl-main.44/).
 In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics, pages 599–622, Dubrovnik, Croatia.
 Association for Computational Linguistics.